PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 c) Directions in combinations of axes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes the axis direction of a perceptual shape is traced along an angled ``vector`` **(is it too confusing to introduce this term for only angled directions? should I stick to "angled axes" even if this is inaccurate?)** rather than one of the :ref:`cardinal_axes`, as in `FOCUS <https://asl-lex.org/visualization/?sign=focus>`_ and `SNOW_2 <https://asl-lex.org/visualization/?sign=snow_2>`_.
-In this case, the angled ``vector`` is made up of a combination of two or all three of the cardinal axes.
+Sometimes the axis direction of a perceptual shape is traced along an **angled path** rather than one of the :ref:`cardinal_axes`, as in `FOCUS <https://asl-lex.org/visualization/?sign=focus>`_ and `SNOW_2 <https://asl-lex.org/visualization/?sign=snow_2>`_.
+In this case, the angled path is made up of a combination of two or all three of the cardinal axes.
 See the following illustration for how this works:

 .. image:: images/mov_combinations_of_axes.png
-    :width: 250
+    :width: 300
     :align: left

 In this example, the sign includes the black line traced out in an angled direction.
 The angled line can be "flattened" into each of its component cardinal axes, and then the resulting axis directions are simpler to record and analyze.
 The information to record in the program for this example should then be the directions indicated for the red and blue lines along each of their respective cardinal axes.